Crash: Mind over Mutant: Co-operative play

 A player using a second controller can join in the game at any time.
 The second player will initially appear as a mask floating around Crash.
 The mask can attack enemies by using magic projectiles.
 By pressing a certain button, the second player's character can exit and enter the mask.
 In the Wii and Xbox 360 versions of the game, Crash's sister, Coco Bandicoot, fills in the role of the second player, while a white-furred version of Crash known as "Carbon Crash" takes on this role in the PlayStation 2 version.
 Coco is not available for play until she is defeated in a boss fight, after which she is fully playable (though the player can choose to continue with Carbon Crash).
 This method of play is useful for overpowering enemies and collecting Mojo faster.

 Plot

 Setting

-The game is played in a free-roaming format rarely seen in previous games, although the DS version is played as a 2-D beat 'em up as a means of utilising the handheld's hardware to its greatest capacity.
+The game is played in a free-roaming format rarely seen in previous games.
 The opening events of the game take place on Wumpa Island.
 Crash's house is accessible here, and can be used by the player to access skins, concept art, enemy bios and cutscenes.
 Surrounding environments consist of societies inhabited by friendly Titans, including the Ratcicle Kingdom, the Rhinoroller Desert and the Sludge Junkyard.
 Other areas include the Evil Public School, attended by the main antagonist's niece, and Mount Grimly, where the evil mask Uka Uka is held.
 The final events of the game take place in the Space Head, a space station recycled from junkyard parts that is operated by Doctor Neo Cortex.